DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems: System design

 \subsection{Distributed Knowledge Graph Construction}

-The \textbf{Distributed Knowledge Construction} phase consists of the following three steps.
+The \textbf{Distributed Knowledge Graph Construction} phase consists of the following three steps.

 \textbf{\ding{172} Edge Graph Knowledge Extraction.} In this step, each edge node first performs document segmentation and linguistic analysis on its local dataset.
 Specifically, each original document is split into text chunks.
 The edge SLM extracts entities (e.g., persons, places, events, objects, etc.) and the relationships between them from the text chunks, which together constitute the basic units of edge knowledge graphs (Edge KGs), with entities as nodes and relationships as edges.
 After this process, the vector embeddings of all entities, relationships, along with their attributes, and text chunks, are stored in three separate vector databases.
-In addition, a graph database is generated to capture the entities and their relationships.
+In addition, a graph database is generated to capture the Edge KG.
 Together, these three vector databases and the graph database form a complete edge knowledge base at each edge node, which can be later used for RAG.

 \textbf{\ding{173} Topology-based Graph Partitioning.} \sysname employs the Leiden algorithm \cite{traag2019louvain} to iteratively partition the KG, constructed in the previous step, at each edge node into subgraphs that optimize modularity, ensuring that entities within the same subgraph are more densely connected than those across different subgraphs.
 Neighboring subgraphs are then merged if they are too small to meet a predefined size threshold.
 Next, the entities (i.e., nodes) and relationships (i.e., edges) in each subgraph, along with their attributes, are transformed into plain text, which is then input into the local SLM to generate a summary of the subgraph.
 These summaries are subsequently sent to the server for aggregation.
-Notably, subgraph summaries concisely capture the core content of each subgraph—including subject areas, main entities, and key relationships—without disclosing too many details.
-This approach not only facilitates information sharing in a distributed environment but also preserves data privacy at the edge.
-Figure~\ref{fig:summary} in Appendix~\ref{ap: ss} provides a detailed example of how a subgraph summary is generated, from the construction and partitioning of a knowledge graph to the summarization process.
+Notably, subgraph summaries concisely capture the core content of each subgraph—including subject areas, main entities, and key relationships—without disclosing too many details, facilitating information sharing in a distributed environment.